emiedonmokumo/spotflow-react-v2-checkout/README.md

 ## Introduction

-The **Spotflow React SDK** helps you or rather enables users to make payments seamlessly.
+The **Spotflow React SDK** enables users to make payments seamlessly.
 It integrates smoothly into your **React** application, providing a streamlined checkout experience.

 Available Features: